dirkiedai/sk-mt/README.md

 ### Pre-trained Model
 The pre-trained translation model can be downloaded from this [site](https://github.com/pytorch/fairseq/blob/master/examples/wmt19/README.md).
 We use the De-En Single Model and follow [adaptive-knn-mt](https://github.com/zhengxxn/adaptive-knn-mt) to evaluate the performance of the kNN-MT and adaptive kNN-MT.
-We provide the Transformer-based model we use in our experiments under those two frameworks: [Fairseq Model]() and [THUMT Model]().
+We provide the Transformer-based model we use in our experiments under those two frameworks: [fairseq Model](https://drive.google.com/file/d/1cVf6TbZxj59o12HRIgZgtYFq_zAViR8e/view?usp=sharing) and [THUMT Model](https://drive.google.com/file/d/18zhbv-JXeSL802OsUL0wZUgSNcjjE8L1/view?usp=sharing).

 ### Data
 The raw data can be downloaded in this [site](), and you should preprocess them with [moses](https://github.com/moses-smt/mosesdecoder) toolkits and the bpe-codes provided by pre-trained model.
 To implement SK-MT,  we recommend to follow [copyisallyouneed](https://github.com/jcyk/copyisallyouneed) to perform text retrieval using BM25.
 The obtained textual data can be used in THUMT framework.
-Moreover, if you favor Fairseq, you are required to follow its instruction to preprocess and binarize the textual data.
+Moreover, if you favor fairseq, you are required to follow its instruction to preprocess and binarize the textual data.
-For convenience, We also provide pre-processed [textual data](https://drive.google.com/drive/folders/1q1XXouhLP-CpW6j44UPukdlB3nqRmwGP?usp=sharing) for THUMT and [binarized data]() for Fairseq.
+For convenience, We also provide pre-processed [textual data](https://drive.google.com/file/d/1KJ3jxXN7ziM9ZlIRHK-2XM5g9yVf9NaG/view?usp=sharing) for THUMT and [binarized data](https://drive.google.com/file/d/1Xg4DVgZpOltME76RyZ8rKQ6xjVOHbolX/view?usp=sharing) for fairseq.

 ### Domain Adaptation
 #### Inference with SK-MT